-The Customs and International Trade Bar Association (CITBA) and Brooklyn Law School (BLS) sponsor an annual writing competition to encourage law students who are interested in careers in customs and international trade law.
+The Customs and International Trade Bar Association (CITBA) and partner law schools sponsor an annual writing competition to encourage law students who are interested in careers in customs and international trade law.
 The competition honors the memory of Andrew Vance, past president of CITBA and a distinguished practitioner and public servant.
 To get additional information regarding the requirements of the competition, please click here.

 Carr, Kaitlyn (2017, First Prize) – “The International Enforcement of Mediated Settlement Agreements”

 Figueiredo Ribeiro De Sena, Bianca (2017, Second Prize) – “Strategies for Competitive Advantage: The Steel Industry and International Trade”

 Wood, Cody (2016, First Prize) – “How Patents and 3-D Printing Could Undo the Gains in Global Welfare Promised by Free Trade”

 Launchbaugh, Alina (2016, Second Prize) – “Increased Trade and Decreased Human Trafficking: Harmonizing The European Union and United States’ Public Procurement Regulations”